yui/yeti/README.md

 Yeti will output XML on stdout and status messages on stderr.

+When using Yeti several times in the same Jenkins job, it's useful to label tests with a prefix to distinguish between different Yeti runs after Jenkins merges the reports together.
+You can assign this prefix with the `--name` option.

+    $ yeti --name stable --junit test/stable/*.html > stable.xml
+    $ yeti --name flaky --junit test/flaky/*.html > flaky.xml

 #### Code coverage

 Yeti automatically includes a line coverage summary if your tests were instrumented with [YUI Test Coverage][yuitest].